Pczo31/King-County-/README.md

 Question 2 - Which features are most correlated with other feature variables?
 Most notable is the strong correlation between sqft_living and sqft_above, and sensibly so, since in houses without a basement, the two values would likely be the same.
 Also, sqft_above is strong correlated with several other variables, so it will be dropped in most of our models to avoid multicollinearity.

+## Regression Modeling
+We're now ready to begin our multiple regression modeling.
+Our process will be the same for each model, beginning with a train - test split, a scatter plot to confirm that our data is behaving in a linear fashion, and then using an ols regression test to find R-squared values and to evaluate the coeffecients.
+We'll bar graph our top feature coefficient results, make decisions about what's next, and repeat the process until we are satisfied that we have found the best model.

+As we move forward, we must satisfy some assumptions.
+First, there should be a linear relationship between the target variable (price) and the feature (x) variables.
+Secondly, the data should be homoscedastic, that is, the residuals should have equal variance around the regression line on a scatterplot.
+The residuals should also follow a normal distribution.
+And, we are avoiding multicollinearity when possible.

+We are especially interested in the R-squared value, since it tells us what proportion of the variability of y around its mean can be explained by the model.
+This number falls between 0 and 1, and a higher value indicates greater power in prediction.
+Here we go!

 ## Recommendations